kaist-dmlab/TRAP/README.md

 ## References

-Because **TRAP** is a meta-algorithm (regularizer), we develop our algorithm based on existing baseline methods.
+Because **TRAP** is a meta-algorithm (regularizer), we combined it with existing baseline methods to improve the performance.
 The github source code mainly used are the following:

 User-item Embedding
 - https://github.com/Zziwei/Joint-Collaborative-Autoencoder, Joint Collaborative Autoencoder (JCA), TheWebConf, 2019.